 XVM Volume Manager Administrator's Guide describes the configuration and administration of XVM logical volumes using the XVM Volume Manager.
+It supports the IRIX 6.5.20 release and SGI ProPack v2.1 for Linux.

 Note: To use XVM under SGI ProPack, you must obtain and install the appropriate FLEXIm license.